Why Your Facebook Updates Are Not Getting Seen

 This is a story of quality over quantity.
 You shouldn’t be worried about your social proof and how many likes your Facebook page has.
 It’s great that you have 1000+ fans on Facebook.
 If you reciprocated likes to get large portion of your fans, it’s not helping you.

-Obviously their not seeing your updates.
+Obviously they’re not seeing your updates.
 Therefore they’re not sharing your updates and improving your pages awareness.

 Another reason is those people who visited your page organically might wonder why you have 1000+ fans but no interaction.
 They’ll think you’re boring and thus not click the like button.
 After all, who likes boring brands?